Vinothini-GenAI-QA/python-basics/README.md

 ## Topics Covered

-- Python syntax & variables
+Python syntax & variables
-- If/else conditions
+If/else conditions
 Loops (for, while)
-- Functions
+Functions
-- Working with JSON
+Working with JSON
-- Mini project examples
+Mini project examples

  ## 🚀 How to Use

- -Clone this repository or download the `.py` files -Use any Python IDE (VS Code, PyCharm, or even Replit-https://replit.com/) -Run and modify the scripts to strengthen your Python skills
+ Clone this repository or download the `.py` files
+ Use any Python IDE (VS Code, PyCharm, or even Replit-https://replit.com/) Run and modify the scripts to strengthen your Python skills

  ## 🗂️ Project Structure
- -hello_world.py
- -conditions.py
- -loops.py
- -functions.py
- -json_example.py
- -README.md
+ hello_world.py
+ conditions.py
+ oops.py
+ functions.py
+ json_example.py
+ README.md

 ## Why This Repo?